Through patient, caregiver, community and team collaboration, Calvert Memorial Hospital created a program to educate, engage and empower patients.

 - Community support and guidance in developing and implementing multifaceted care plans.

-Calvert CARES has greatly contributed to CMH’s lowered readmission rate.
-CMH ended 2016 with an average risk-adjusted readmission rate of 8.83 percent, one of the lowest readmission rates in Maryland.
+Calvert CARES has greatly contributed to CHMC’s lowered readmission rate.
+CHMC ended 2016 with an average risk-adjusted readmission rate of 8.83 percent, one of the lowest readmission rates in Maryland.